 5. Financial risk management:

 It is management's opinion that the Corporation is not exposed to significant liquidity, interest rate, credit, market, or cash flow risk.
-There has been no change to the risk exposure from 2019, except as noted below:
+There has been no change to the risk exposure from 2020.

 General economic risk: